OgidiElijah/OgidiElijah/README.md

 ---

 # 👨‍💻 About Me
-I’m a Computer Science student and a beginner backend developer with a focus on Django.
+I’m a Computer Science student and a fullstack developer with a focus on Django.
 I enjoy building small but practical web applications and learning new tools that improve my workflow.

 ---